cwendt94/espn-api/README.md

 year = 2018
 league = League(league_id, year)
 ```
 For private league you will need to get your swid and espn_s2.
-You can automatically get these by inputting your ESPN username and password.
+You can pull these values automatically by inputting your
+ESPN username and password.
+This will simulate logging into your espn account in order to pull the values out.
 ```python
 from ff_espn_api import League league_id = 1234